Meet Our Team at Infinity Kids

 Specialty Certifications: Certified ASD Clinical Specialist

-Advanced Training: The Hanen Program, It Takes Two to Talk, Oral Myofunctional Therapy
+Advanced Training: The Hanen Program, Orofacial Myofunctional Therapy

 As the Infinity Kids Speech Department head, I am passionate about making a positive impact in family’s lives.
 As a Speech-Language Pathologist, I love helping children and their families learn to communicate more effectively.
 I thoroughly enjoy the intricate and creative dance of communication.
 I take a holistic, collaborative approach to therapy and combine my expertise in the areas of language, cognition, articulation, fluency and voice with parent’s wisdom to determine the best treatment plans for children.
 I love seeing children grow into who they are as they learn to navigate their world through language and the blossoming of family and community relationships.
 My three sons and spouse keep me humble and laughing, and I am honored to work with Infinity Kids.